Enforcement of out of state protective orders

 - containing directives against abusers that might not be available in the enforcing jurisdiction.

-When victims of domestic violence leave, they and their children are at an increased risk of violence.
+Maryland law provides full faith and credit to protective orders issues by other courts.
+Full faith and credit requires that valid orders of protection must be enforced to protect victims of domestic violence wherever a violation of an order occurs, regardless of where the order was issued.
+This is important because when victims of domestic violence leave, they and their children are at an increased risk of violence.
 Abusers who cross jurisdictions in pursuit of victims may be engaged in stalking, which is a significant risk indicator of life-threatening violence.

-- Whether an order of protection should be issued
+- whether an order of protection should be issued;

-- Who is to be protected
+- who is to be protected;

-- Terms and conditions of the order
+- terms and conditions of the order; and

-- Duration of the order
+- duration of the order.

-- How the order is enforced
+- how the order is enforced;

-- Arrest authority of responding officer
+- arrest authority of responding officer;

-- Detention and notification procedures
+- detention and notification procedures; and

-- Crimes charged for violation of an order
+- crimes charged for violation of an order.